y1024/XXPermissions/README-en.md

     .permission(PermissionLists.getCameraPermission())
     // Setting does not trigger error detection mechanism (local setting)
     //.unchecked()
-    .request(object : OnPermissionCallback {

-        override fun onResult(grantedList: MutableList<IPermission>, deniedList: MutableList<IPermission>) {
+    .request { grantedList, deniedList ->
         val allGranted = deniedList.isEmpty()
         if (!allGranted) {
             // Determine whether the permissions that failed requests have been checked by the user to no longer ask val doNotAskAgain = XXPermissions.isDoNotAskAgainPermissions(activity, deniedList)
             // The logic for failing to handle permission requests here
             // ......
-                return
+            return@request
         }
         // The logic for handling permission requests here is successful
         // ......
     }
-    })
 ```

 #### Introduction to other APIs of the framework